 - Bangalore: East Bangalore localities like Whitefield has seen the highest launches in the ultra-luxury segment (`>INR 1.5 crore), closely followed by the South & North zones

-- Mumbai: South Central Mumbai areas (Worli, Lower Parel, Mahalaxmi, Tardeo and Prabhadevi) accounted for 81% of the total 27,000 new units launched in luxury category (priced >INR 4 crore) in MMR since 2013 onwards.
+- Mumbai: South Central Mumbai areas (Worli, Lower Parel, Mahalaxmi, Tardeo and Prabhadevi) accounted for 81% of the total 27,000 new units launched in the luxury category (priced >INR 4 crore) in MMR since 2013 onwards.

-- Hyderabad: The city saw launch of nearly 1,920 units in the luxury segment (properties priced above INR 1.5 crore) in 2018 – a 154% rise from 2017.
+- Hyderabad: The city saw the launch of nearly 1,920 units in the luxury segment (properties priced above INR 1.5 crore) in 2018 – a 154% rise from 2017.
 Most of these launches came up in West Hyderabad.

 - NCR: Gurgaon and Noida are two prominent luxury hubs in NCR.
-From 2013 till date, the entire region saw the launch of nearly 12,900 units in luxury category (priced >INR 3 crore).
+From 2013 till date, the entire region saw the launch of nearly 12,900 units in the luxury category (priced >INR 3 crore).
 Of this, Gurgaon and Noida collectively comprised 87% share – 63% in Gurgaon and 24% in Noida.

 With the resurgence of the Indian economy and the ongoing construction activity in this segment, there has been a concurrent rise in both end-user and investor demand for luxury real estate.
-ANAROCK Research states that the returns on investment for luxury and ultra-luxury homes is around 3-5% and 2-3% respectively.
+ANAROCK Research states that the returns on investment for luxury and ultra-luxury homes are around 3-5% and 2-3% respectively.